polina-tsvilodub/MLinPractice/DOCUMENTATION.md

 Due to runtime constraints provided by the IKW grid, we created two separate preprocessing job scripts (see below for details).
 Due to the same reason we created three separate feature extraction job scripts (one per training, validation and test set, respectively).

-Ideally, one could start the entire pipeline from the code/pipeline.sh script, but this is not recommended for the grid due to the runtime.
+Ideally, one could start the entire pipeline from the `code/pipeline.sge` (or .sh) script, but this is not recommended for the grid due to long runtime.
 The user is advised to submit one job per module `.sge` script.

-Finally, in order to make predictions with the final trained classifier one can use the script code/application.sh which allows ti interactively enter tweets and receive virality predictions for them.
+Finally, in order to make predictions with the final trained classifier one can use the script `code/application.sge` (.sh) which allows to interactively enter tweets and receive virality predictions for them.

 ## Preprocessing steps